MalinescuIonut/VideoSummarizer/README.md

 7. Movie summarizer with selective acceleration => the last version pushed is compatible with subtitles if the user provides an srt subtitle file

 To be expected in the near future:
-Movie summarizer with selective acceleration  -> the subtitles will be synchronized for both methods (ina and srt)t
+Movie summarizer with selective acceleration  -> the subtitles will be synchronized for both methods (ina and srt)
                                               -> a new method to be implemented, by combining the benefits of both current options